ismaelJimenez/spec-kit-review/README.md

 The verify extension validates that your implementation matches specification artifacts (spec.md, plan.md, tasks.md).
 The review extension then performs broader code quality analysis.
 When both are installed, the verify extension offers a handoff to run the review automatically after verification completes.

-> **Note**: There is currently no `after_verify` hook event in spec-kit (hooks are limited to core command lifecycle events).
-The integration is achieved via the verify extension's `handoffs` mechanism, which suggests running the review after verification.

-## Cross-AI Compatibility

-This extension is AI-agnostic — it works with any AI agent supported by spec-kit (Claude Code, GitHub Copilot, Cursor, Gemini CLI, Windsurf, Kiro, Amp, Roo Code, and more).
-All prompts use generic language with no vendor-specific references.

 ## Troubleshooting

 ### Issue: Command not available